chenhao392/ecoc/docs/index.md

 # Introduction
-We work on gene function prediction problems by focusing on a typical scenario in functional or disease-associated gene screening projects. **Given a set of co-functioning genes, predict their additional functional members.**
+We work on gene function prediction problems by focusing on a typical scenario in functional or disease-associated gene screening projects. **Given a set of associated genes, predict their additional members.**

 > Following the “Guilt By Association” principle, these genes may be physically and genetically interact with each other,  co-evolving across multiple species and co-express at the same tissue type and etc. These gene-gene associations are considered as biological association networks.
 This project uses the label propagation algorithm and ***error correction of code*** ( a multi-label learning framework) to model a focused function and its relationship with other labels.
 After training,  the model will assign these functional labels to new genes.

-This package is implemented using Golang and Cobra, aiming for a user friendly toolset for gene function prediction problem.
+This package is implemented using Golang and Cobra, aiming for a user-friendly toolset for gene function prediction problem.
 Though it is mainly built for model tuning and gene function prediction, it also supports functionalities that are useful for other purposes, such as network enhancement algorithm in Wang *et al.* and fast large-scale Pearson correlation coefficient calculation.
 With Cobra, they are organized into ***the following sub-commands.***

  - **neten**
 	 - ***network enhancement***.
 A GO implementation for the network enhancement algorithm in Wang *et al.*, all default parameters.
 The algorithm enhances a network's local structure and removes noise.